List of more relevant works is found here.

 2010, 2013 private lessons in composition, Marco Stroppa, Kaija Saariaho

 2011 Acanthes course for young composers.
 Teachers: Unsuk Chin, Philippe Hurel and Oscar Strasnoy.
-Participated in chamber orchestra workshop and final concert with Orchestre National de Lorrain, cond.
+Chamber orchestra workshop and final concert with Orchestre National de Lorrain, cond.
 Jean Deroyer.

 2008 and 10 Visby International Centre for Composers, composer in residence

-MOST IMPORTANT RECENT CONCERTS (since 2013) AND OTHER MEDIA PUBLICITY
+MOST IMPORTANT RECENT CONCERTS AND OTHER MEDIA PUBLICITY

 8.5.
-Freedom from Fear, Kyle Bruckmann, oboe, Maija Hynninen, electronics and lights, Hertz Hall, Berkeley.
+Freedom from Fear, Kyle Bruckmann, oboe, Maija Hynninen, electronics, Hertz Hall, Berkeley.

 18. and 19.3. ...sicut aurora procedit, Mirka Malmi, vl, Ilona Jäntti, aerialist, Timo Kurkikangas, electronics, Oulu Music Festival, Finland.

 4.5.
-Iced up, Soo Yeon Lyuh, haegeum, Maija Hynninen, haegeum, Center for New Music, San Francisco.
+Iced up, Soo Yeon Lyuh, haegeum, Maija Hynninen, haegeum, C4NM, San Francisco.

 9.5.
 Earthship, Eco Ensemble, cond.
 David Milnes, Hertz Hall, Berkeley, US.